Biden selects Katherine Tai as U.S. trade representative

 “She impressed the hell out of them in the USMCA negotiations,” said one person familiar with Tai’s candidacy.

+“Her record of getting wins for American workers demonstrates she knows how to champion the values that matter to U.S. families," Wyden said.
+“She worked closely with me and my staff to craft the strongest-ever protections for American workers in a trade agreement, and pass them into law with bipartisan support.”

+Tai, who is Chinese American, would be the first woman of color to hold the job.
+Tai graduated from Yale University and earned her law degree from Harvard Law School.
+She spent two years teaching English at Zhongshan University in Guangzhou as a Yale-China Fellow.

 Normally a low-profile outpost, the position of chief trade negotiator became one of the Trump administration’s most consequential jobs.
-Ambassador Robert E. Lighthizer, an experienced trade attorney, was the intellectual muscle behind President Trump’s “profgre” sentiments, driving a protectionist revolution in U.S. policy.
+Ambassador Robert E. Lighthizer, an experienced trade attorney, was the intellectual muscle behind President Trump’s “America First” sentiments, driving a protectionist revolution in U.S. policy.

 With the USTR’s help, Trump imposed tariffs on solar panels, washing machines, steel and aluminum along with much of what Americans import from China.
-Lighthizer, a fierce critic of the World Trade Organization, hammered out new agreements with South Korea, Mexico and Canada, and China.
+Lighthizer, a fierce critic of the World Trade Organization, hammered out new agreements with South Korea; Mexico and Canada; and China.
 But he failed to achieve Trump’s goal of narrowing the U.S. trade deficit and left many U.S. allies irritated by his uncompromising stance.

 Biden has said he plans no early reversal of the Trump tariffs, though that could come later.
 He also plans investments in infrastructure, education and manufacturing before seeking new trade deals.
 And he has proposed a $400 billion “Buy America” initiative, which could require renegotiating some existing accords.